Cookies on this website

 Background

 In the UK, there are 100,000 distal radius fractures each year, representing 1 in 5 of all broken bones.
 The majority affect women over the age of 50.
 Most patients experience pain and stiffness in their wrist and develop upper limb weakness, making activities of daily living difficult.
 Optimising rehabilitation could improve these specific areas.
-Guidance in 2018 concluded there was insufficient evidence to inform rehabilitation recommendations.
+Guidance in 2018 concluded the sufficient evidence to inform rehabilitation recommendations.
 The James Lind Priority Setting Partnership in this area ranked rehabilitation as one of the top priorities for research.

 Currently, rehabilitation consists of verbal and written advice on self-management and mobilising exercises.
 We hypothesise that introducing resistance exercise training into the rehabilitation period has the potential to improve functional recovery.